yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 With these changes, users can suspend their games by simply pressing the power button of the Deck, exactly like on a Switch.
 There’s a reason ||Naked|| Snake earned the name Big Boss!

-For us people living in remote places, just suffering from terrible ISPs, or both (FML), we have fantastic news! toastUnlimited reduced the size of each yuzu download by around 24MB by {{< gh-hovercard "8686" "only including what specifically belongs to yuzu" >}} in its source.
+For us people living in remote places, suffering from terrible ISPs, or both (FML), we have fantastic news! toastUnlimited reduced the size of each yuzu download by around 24MB by {{< gh-hovercard "8686" "only including what specifically belongs to yuzu" >}} in its source.
 Those interested in building the bundled source that comes with the installer, must now do a `git submodule update --init --recursive` in order to be able to compile the project.